Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 Azure Hybrid Benefit

-This program allows you to use your existing Windows Server and SQL Server licenses with Software Assurance or on a subscription model to run virtual machines on Azure at a reduced cost.
+You can save money on Azure by using your existing Windows Server and SQL Server licenses with Software Assurance or by using a subscription model to run virtual machines.

 Flexible Virtualisation Benefit

-Introduced in October 2022, Flexible Virtualisation Benefit allows you to take any subscription license or license with Software Assurance to any provider and cloud platform except Azure, Amazon, Alibaba and Google.
+Introduced in October 2022, the Flexible Virtualisation Benefit allows you to reduce costs by transferring your existing subscription licenses or licenses with Software Assurance to any cloud provider except Azure, Amazon, Alibaba and Google.

 License Mobility